 Hydrate, Hydrate, Hydrate

 Nothing is more crucial than this important exercise tip for beginners to remember.
 Keeping your body hydrated is key to an effective and safe workout.
+You should know how much water you need.
 When your body is properly hydrated, your blood has an easier time carrying oxygen to the muscles, which prevents your muscles from cramping up.
-To do this, you should be sipping on water before, during, and after your workout in at least 10- to 20-minute intervals.
+To do this, you should be sipping water before, during, and after your workout in at least 10- to 20-minute intervals.

 Not All That is Pain is Gain